trezzuri/erpnext-docs/docs/en/accounts/multi-currency-accounting.md

 **Transacting in two different currencies is known as Multi Currency Accounting.**

-In ERPNext, you can make accounting entries in multiple currencies.
+In SOMA, you can make accounting entries in multiple currencies.
 For example, if you have a bank account in foreign currency, you can make transactions in that currency and the system will show bank balance in that specific currency only.

 Bank accounts in foreign currencies can be for other branches of your own company or Debtors/Creditors account for foreign Customers/Suppliers.